kubocd/kubocd-doc/docs/user-guide/130-a-first-deployment.md

 kubocd render releases/podinfo1-basic.yaml
 ```

-You will find a detailled description of this command in the [kubocd cli section](./180-kubocd-cli.md/#kubocd-render)
+You will find a detailed description of this command in the [kubocd cli section](./180-kubocd-cli.md/#kubocd-render)